Device recognition technology based on "radio genome" developed by RTU MIREA scientists

 The development of RTU MIREA scientists opens up wide opportunities for practical use.
 In service centers, the method can speed up the diagnosis of electronic malfunctions, identifying hidden defects at an early stage.
 Manufacturers of electronic components will be able to use the technology to protect their products from counterfeiting, verifying the authenticity of microchips by their unique electromagnetic fingerprints.

-In the telecommunications sector, the radio genome will improve the monitoring of network equipment status, and in wireless technologies, it will increase the accuracy of short-range radio detection systems.
+In the telecommunications sector, the radio genome will improve the monitoring of network equipment status, and in wireless technologies — increase the accuracy of short-range radio detection systems.
 A promising direction also looks like the integration of the method into industrial Internet of Things (IoT) systems, where reliable device identification is critical for security.

-However, the implementation of the technology requires solving technical difficulties related to the accuracy of signal analysis.
+However, the introduction of technology requires solving technical difficulties associated with the accuracy of signal analysis.

 The main difficulties arise in the frequency-time decomposition of radio images into components and the extraction of the physical and code parameters of interest from them.
-There are objective reasons why it is impossible to simultaneously obtain reliable values of all parameters of a given device.
-To increase reliability, we have to additionally resort to statistical analysis methods, which increases the conversion time and increases the resource intensity of the neural vision system.
+There are objective reasons why it is impossible to simultaneously obtain reliable values of all the parameters of a given device.
+To increase reliability, it is necessary to additionally resort to statistical analysis methods, which increases the conversion time and increases the resource intensity of the neural vision system.

 Konstantin Anatolyevich Boikov, Doctor of Technical Sciences, Associate Professor of the Department of Radio Wave Processes and Technologies of the Institute of Radio Electronics and Informatics of RTU MIREA